Norwegian National Costumes

 The blouses are made of white linen or

 cotton.
 The white aprons are made of cotton.
 The suits are made of very fine wool fabric, but kvardagsdrakter are usually made of cotton fabric.

 Girl in Norsk Kvardagsbunad

 All Rights Reserved

-Norwegians are patriotic, and on 17th of May, it seems that everybody bring out their Norwegian flag to show their love and honor to their country.
-They are very proud of being Norwegian.
-And of course, if a Norwegian owns a nasjonaldrakt, he will wear it on Syttende Mai.
+Norwegians are patriotic.
+On the 17th of May, everybody brings out their Norwegian flag to show their love and honor to Norway.
+Norwegians are very proud of their counry.
+If they own a nasjonaldrakt, they will wear it on Syttende Mai.

-If anyone does not carry a flag in their hand, they usually display red, white and blue ribbons on their jacket lapel.
+If they don't carry a flag, they usually display red, white and blue ribbons on their jacket lapel.

 Our Great, Great, Great, Great Grandfather Knut Oppedal

 Oppedal Kongen (The King of Oppedal).